grz0zrg/tinycelfgraphics/README.md

 If the compression / shell script may feel like cheating one can still compile some programs (framebuffer, file) down to less than 256 bytes (even 128 bytes) for file / fbdev output.

-There is still some room to remove some bytes if one don't care about clearing the terminal output or exiting properly. (~11 bytes to most)
+There is still some room to remove some bytes by not clearing the terminal output or not exiting properly. (~11 bytes to most)

 There is also the `-march=` GCC option which can have varying result on binary size.

-When compressed changing some constants can sometimes lead to some gain (depend on content), for example switching some fields of the ELF header to 0 can lead to ~8 bytes gain, this may be no more ELF compliant though.
+When compression is used changing some constants can sometimes lead to some gain. (depends on executable content)

 `strace` is usefull on optimized binary to see any problems with the syscall